Kohirus/cppassist.nvim/README.md

 - It can recognize function default parameters and remove them;
 - It can recognize the following keywords: const，explicit, static, override, final, virtual, friend, = 0, = default, = delete, noexcept, constexpr;
-- It supports multiple functions at the same time in `Visual` mode
+- It supports multiple functions at the same time in `Visual` mode;
+- It supports the custom return value of the basic data type;
+- **If there are multiple matching at the same time, it will display the optional list**;
-- **Now, it Supports the jump of the header file**
+- **Now, it Supports the jump of the header file**;

 > In my opinion, the inline keyword should be defined in the source file and not in the header file, because this keyword needs to be told to the compiler, not the user, so it is not implemented here